Tools Your Doctor Will Use to Diagnose RA

 - American College of Rheumatology 20 (ACR 20): evaluates clinical improvement relative to an initial assessment and is commonly used as an efficacy endpoint for clinical trials in patients with RA.
-The ACR20 denotes at least 20% improvement in tender and swollen joint counts and in three of the following end points: global assessment by patients, global assessment by doctors, ESR or C reactive protein (CRP), patient’s pain VAS, and Health Assessment Questionnaire Score
+The ACR20 denotes at least 20 percent improvement in tender and swollen joint counts and in three of the following endpoints: global assessment by patients, global assessment by doctors, ESR or C reactive protein (CRP), patient's pain VAS, and Health Assessment Questionnaire Score

-Your rheumatologist may have used one or more of these tools for initial diagnosis and to monitor treatment effectiveness over time.
-These tools are also used for drug development and testing.
+Your doctor may have used one or more of these tools for an initial diagnosis or to monitor treatment effectiveness over time.
 Unlike objective physical measurements like weight or height, these tools involve some level of subjectively based on perceptions of the patient, doctor, or both.

 Other specialized tests